GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 random_scenario_sampling.Rmd that was used to create this document.*

 Below we do the same computation, but with more random scenario samples (120 per Mw, instead of 12).
-The figure shows this leads to improved agreement with the PTHA18 exceedance-rates, as expected.
-On average the accuracy will improve as the sample size is increased.
+This leads to improved agreement with the PTHA18 exceedance-rates, as expected.
+On average the error scales with the inverse square-root of the sample-size (although there is random variation from sample to sample).

 ```r
 # Make the random scenarios -- use 120 per magnitude, instead of 12